 (b Kensington Gravel Pits, Middlesex [now in London], 20 Feb.
 1779; d London, 25 Nov.
 1844).
 English painter.
 He studied with the portraitist John Hoppner, but he soon changed course and went on to have a highly successful career as a landscape painter, patronized by numerous distinguished clients who preferred his work to that of his more innovative contemporaries Constable and Turner.
 His style, influenced by Claude and by 17th-century Dutch painters, was similar to that of Turner (who was a friend), but his work is rather pedestrian in comparison: Ruskin commented that he ‘painted everything tolerably, nothing excellently’.
+In 1827 he married the writer Maria Graham (1785–1842), the author of numerous books on topography and painting, and their home in London became a leading cultural salon.

 Text source: The Oxford Dictionary of Art and Artists (Oxford University Press)